 The Ziolkowski Family Life Collection is shown throughout the complex and demonstrates to people of all ages the timeless values of making a promise and keeping it, setting a goal and never giving up, working hard to overcome adversity, and devoting one’s life to something much larger than oneself.

 The Mountain Carving Gallery shares the amazing history of carving the Mountain.
 It features the tools Korczak used in the early years of carving, including a ½ size replica of “the bucket”; a wooden basket used with an aerial cable car run by an antique Chevy engine that allowed the sculptor to haul equipment and tools up the Mountain.
 Displayed in the Mountain Carving Room are the measuring models used to carve the Face of Crazy Horse, plasters of Crazy Horse’s Face and the detailed pictorial progression of carving the Face.
 You will find details on the next phase in the Memorial’s carving.
-Current focus is on Crazy Horse’s Left Hand and Arm, the top of Crazy Horse’s Head, his Hairline, and the Horse’s Mane.
+Current focus is on Crazy Horse’s Left Hand, Forearm, Right Shoulder, Hairline, and part of the Horse's Head and Mane.